Sabrinas Organizing

 These games will help kids control their energy.
 It allows them to manage their energy and may even help with anxiety.

-Benefits for organizing: People tend to get nervous when organizing a space, so allowing them to relax by using a Pop It may help them see their space not as a challenge but as a game.
+Benefits for organizing: People tend to get nervous when organizing a space, so allowing them to relax by using a Pop It can help them view their space as a game rather than a challenge.

-Where to buy it?
+Where can I buy it?
 Below are game options you can purchase from Amazon (affiliate).

 The Game of Life Board Game

 The Game of Life was one of my favorite games.
-While it may not be as popular these days, it teaches kids about different events that happen in life and what possibly can happen.
+While it may not be as popular these days, it teaches kids about various life events and what can happen.

 Benefits for organizing: This board game helps the child learn about planning and making decisions.
 It helps them understand things and options of what they can do when they grow up.

-Where to buy it?
-There are a variety of versions available to buy; below are just a few I found on Amazon (affiliate).
+Where can I buy it?
+There are various versions available; below are just a few I found on Amazon (affiliate).

 If you are looking for a particular skill you want to teach, search online by using the skill name and adding the word "Games" or "Board Games."
 There are lots of sites that review games.
 Here are a few review sites I found.